jalasem/materializecss_starter/README.md

 - Hackers (who just like to get up and running as quick as possible)

 ## How do I use this?
 Very simple.
-Just clone this repository like this:
+Just clone this repository by typing the command below in your terminal or command prompt(with [git](http://git-scm.com) installed):
 ```
 $ git clone https://github.com/jalasem/materializecss_starter.git project_name
 ```